holoviz-dev/pyctdev/background.md

 standard seem pretty close to zero ;) Anyway, this kind of thing only matters/begins to save time as more people contribute.

-### alternative to multiple config files: pyct only
+### alternative to multiple config files: pyctdev only

-TODO: pyct could have a config file containing config for all the tools, so there'd be no need for lots of separate files (setup.cfg, tox.ini, options passed to commands in travis/appveyor, etc).
+TODO: pyctdev could have a config file containing config for all the tools, so there'd be no need for lots of separate files (setup.cfg, tox.ini, options passed to commands in travis/appveyor, etc).
 But then the separate tools wouldn't work on their own...